 Many companies fail to take into account the height-to-depth ratio.
 The ratio should be 6:1 or lower, representing the ratio of the distance between the uppermost beam level and the facility’s floor, divided by the frame’s depth.
 It is often necessary to use overhead rack ties, special base plates and anchors to achieve optimum stability.

 When it comes to commercial and industrial storage, pallet racks are the optimal solutions.
 They’re the most efficient way of storing pallet loads.
-Having a solid maintenance and repair plan for your commercial racking systems is critical if you want them to serve you for a long time.
-With excellent upkeep and proper employee training, you can avoid the common pallet racking problems that could lead to significant loss.
+But you need to have a solid purchase, maintenance and repair plan to ensure your pallet racks serve you for a long time.
+And with an excellent choice of system and proper employee training, you can avoid the common pallet racking problems that could lead to significant loss.